Last updated on February 16th, 2020 at 04:28 pm

 |Because the term technical debt is a metaphor, it causes us to think in ways that sometimes create barriers to managing technical debt responsibly.
 Like all metaphors, the technical debt metaphor carries with it unintended associations — attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions are not intended by the metaphor’s author.
 For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision-makers to arrive at erroneous decisions.|

 Because metaphors compel our minds to accept the identification between source and target in toto, they can cause us to make errors of thought.
 Those errors create risks for the enterprise as we attempt to manage technical debt.
 The risk arises because we begin to regard technical debt as a form of financial debt, when in reality it is not.
-This misidentification is an acceptable risk, if it is properly managed and understood.
-Unfortunately, that risk is often unrecognized, and when it is unrecognized it remains unmitigated.
+This misidentification is an acceptable risk, if we understand the risk and if we manage it properly.
+Unfortunately, that risk is often unrecognized, and when it’s unrecognized it remains unmitigated.
 A significant source of this risk is our inability to control which attributes of the metaphor’s source the reader or listener chooses to associate with the metaphor’s target.
-It is this phenomenon that I call unintended association.
+I call this phenomenon unintended association.

-Two sets of unintended associations that frequently arise in the context of the technical debt metaphor relate to interest and principal, two concepts we understand well in the realm of finance.
-Unfortunately, our understanding from finance does not fit well with the details of the corresponding properties of technical debt.
+Two sets of unintended associations that frequently arise in the context of the technical debt metaphor relate to interest and principal.
+In the world of finance we understand these concepts well.
+Unfortunately, our understanding from finance doesn’t fit well with the details of the corresponding properties of technical debt.
 For example, van Haaster [van Haaster 2015] writes: “Financial debt has two well understood dimensions: the amount owing and its cost to repay over time, consequently when you take on financial debt, the total cost of that debt over time is either known or can be calculated.”
 Such beliefs about financial debt have consequences for our thinking about technical debt, because van Haaster’s statement is inapplicable to technical debt, for two reasons.
 First, the cost to repay a technical debt might not be well known.
 Second, the interest charges on technical debt might not be known, might not even be knowable, and often cannot be calculated [Falessi 2014].
 These are just two examples of differences between financial debt and technical debt.
-We shall explore these differences in some detail in the next three chapters.
+We shall explore these differences in some detail in coming posts.

 A most significant unintended association is that related to the concept of debt itself.
 Consider, for example, the social status of debtors in society.
 For many, excessive financial debt evokes images of profligate spending, laziness, and moral decay.
 These associations can hinder technology leaders within organizations as they urgently advocate for resources for technical debt management.